-PROXY STATEMENT 2023 ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON JUNE 6, 2023
+PROXY STATEMENT 2023 ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON JUNE 6, 2024

-This proxy statement is furnished in connection with the solicitation of proxies by the Board of Directors of CytoSorbents Corporation ("CytoSorbents" or the "Company") to be used at the Annual Meeting of the holders of shares of common stock, par value \$0.001 per share ("Common Stock"), of CytoSorbents, to be held on June 6, 2023 and at any adjournment or postponement thereof (the "Annual Meeting").
+This proxy statement is furnished in connection with the solicitation of proxies by the Board of Directors (the "Board") of CytoSorbents Corporation ("CytoSorbents" or the "Company") to be used at the Annual Meeting of the holders of shares of common stock, par value \$0.001 per share ("Common Stock"), of CytoSorbents, to be held on June 6, 2024 and at any adjournment or postponement thereof (the "Annual Meeting").
 The time and place of the Annual Meeting are stated in the Notice Regarding Internet Availability of Proxy Materials and the Notice of Annual Meeting of Stockholders (the "Notice") that accompanies this proxy statement.

-Similar to last year, instead of mailing a printed copy of our proxy materials, including our Annual Report, to each stockholder of record, we have decided to provide access to these materials in a fast and efficient manner via the Internet.
+Similar to last year, instead of mailing a printed copy of our proxy materials, including our Annual Report, to each stockholder of record, we have decided to provide access to these materials in a faster and more efficient manner via the Internet.
 This reduces the amount of paper necessary to produce these materials, as well as the costs associated with mailing these materials to all stockholders.
-Accordingly, on April 21, 2023, we began mailing the Notice to all stockholders of record as of April 13, 2023 and posted our proxy materials on the website referenced therein (www.proxyvote.com).
+Accordingly, on or about April 19, 2024, we began mailing the Notice to all stockholders of record as of April 12, 2024 (the "Record Date") and posted our proxy materials on the website referenced therein (www.proxyvote.com).
 As more fully described in the Notice, all stockholders may choose to access our proxy materials on the website referred to therein or may request to receive a printed set of our proxy materials.
 In addition, the Notice and website provide information regarding how you may request to receive proxy materials in printed form by mail or electronically by email on an ongoing basis.
+Your choice for ongoing delivery will remain in effect unless you change it.